-People with borderline personality disorder may intensely fear abandonment and have trouble managing their emotions.
-For example, their emotions may appear disproportionate to the situation, and they may obsess over their relationships.
+People with borderline personality disorder (BPD) may intensely fear abandonment and have difficulty controlling emotions.
+They

-People with this disorder may not have a consistent identity or sense of self.
-This can worsen obsessive tendencies, since they may struggle to see themselves as real or worthy individually, separate from their relationships.
+People with BPD may not have a consistent self-image or sense of self.
+This may worsen obsessive tendencies since they may find it difficult to individually see themselves as real or worthy, separate from their relationships.

-A person’s ability to form healthful attachments with others begins early in childhood.
+A person’s ability to form healthy attachments with others begins early in childhood.
 People whose parents or caregivers were unstable or abusive may develop abnormal patterns of attachment.
-This can cause them to become obsessive, controlling, or fearful in their relationships.
+This may cause them to become obsessive, controlling, or fearful in their relationships.